Opetushallitus/tarjonta-indeksoija/README.md

 #### Requirements

-##### Elasticsearch
-Application requires a local Elasticsearch **(version 6.8.x)** index listening on port 9200.
-On Mac you can install Elasticsearch with `brew install elasticsearch@6` and run with `brew services start elasticsearch` from console, it will by default run on correct port.
-Correctly running Elasticsearch should answer in address `http://localhost:9200`

-If all else fails you can install Elasticsearch directly from `https://www.elastic.co/downloads/past-releases/elasticsearch-6-8-12`

-##### SQS
-Application requires a local SQS on port 4576.
-SQS can be started with `tools\start_localstack` and stopped with `tools\stop_localstack`, this requires that Docker is installed.

-`tools\send_local` can be used to send messages to local queues.

 ##### Notifier
 The application can notify others when information is indexed.
 This is controlled with `:notifier-targets` value in `dev_resources/config.edn`.
 It should be defaulted to `""`, ie. no changes will be sent.